truthly/magicmake/README.md

-`magicmake` is primarily meant to be useful when working locally trying out new projects in a virtualized environment, rather than to be used in production, even if doing so should be relatively harmless, as `apt-get install` will display a Yes/No prompt for each suggested package to install.
+`magicmake` is primarily meant to be useful when working locally trying out new projects in a virtualized environment, rather than to be used in production, even if doing so should be relatively harmless, as it will display a Yes/no prompt for each suggested package to install.

 Also, if it's necessary to script the building and installation of completely unknown projects, if just wanting to test if such projects